PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ## Presets

-Presets allow you to store a snapshot of your customized atmosphere settings and return to it later or use already predefined presets provided by the addon.
+Presets allow you to store a snapshot of your customized atmosphere settings and return to it later or use already predefined presets provided by the add-on.

 [![Preset panel](img/UI/PRESET_PANEL_v182.jpg)](img/UI/PRESET_PANEL_v182.jpg)

-The addon comes with 10 different presets:
+The add-on comes with 10 different presets:

 - `earth`
 - `earth 2`